 Use the Purdue OWL MLA Formatting and Style Guide templates to put together your Works Cited page citations:

 Use the MLA Style Manual (3rd ed.) for further help with citing your sources.

 Use the Publication Manual of the American Psychological Association (7th ed.) to correctly cite your sources and format your research papers.

 Help from the American Psychological Association

 Use the American Psychological Association's APA Style website for help with formatting your citations and your paper:

-Use the Purdue OWL APA Formatting and Style Guide templates to put together your APA in-text and references list citations:
+Use the Purdue OWL APA Style (7th Ed.)
+Guide for help with putting together your citations: